Credit Card Consolidation | Assistance with Managing Credit Card Debt

 • You will have more credit accessible, which may lead to overspending.

-Credit cards with an initial 0% APR are one of the most cost-effective methods to transfer an existing credit card debt since they do not charge interest until the promotional period is finished.
+Card debt consolidation methods vary, but credit cards with an initial 0% APR are one of the most cost-effective methods to transfer an existing credit card debt since they do not charge interest until the promotional period is finished.

-When transferring balances to a credit card with an introductory 0% APR, your goal should be to pay off as much of the balance as possible before the introductory period ends and to avoid making any new charges on the new card, as this will prevent you from accruing interest charges on your new account.
+When transferring balances to a credit card with an introductory 0% APR, your goal should be to pay off as much of the debt balances as possible before the introductory period ends and to avoid making any new charges on the new card, as this will prevent you from accruing interest charges on your new account.

 Benefits of a Balance Transfer on a Credit Card